open-edge-insights/eii-azure-bridge/README.md

 **IMPORTANT NOTE:**

-If you wish to have the EIIAzureBridge subscribe and bridge data over an IPC socket coming from either Video Ingestion or Video Analytics, then you must change the user which the container operates under.
-By default, the EIIAzureBridge container is configured to run as the `eiiuser` created during the installation of EII on your edge system.
+If you wish to have the AzureBridge subscribe and bridge data over an IPC socket coming from either Video Ingestion or Video Analytics, then you must change the user which the container operates under.
+By default, the AzureBridge container is configured to run as the `eiiuser` created during the installation of EII on your edge system.
 Both Video Ingestion and Video Analytics operate as root in order to access various accelerators on your system.
 This results in the IPC sockets for the communication with these modules being created as root.
-To have the EIIAzureBridge subscribe it must also run as root.
+To have the AzureBridge subscribe it must also run as root.
 To change this, do the following steps:

 1. Open your deployment manifest template
-2. Under the following JSON key path: `modulesContent/modules/EIIAzureBridge/settings/createOptions` delete the `User` key
+2. Under the following JSON key path: `modulesContent/modules/AzureBridge/settings/createOptions` delete the `User` key

 This will cause the container to be launched as `root` by default allowing you to